oslabs-beta/kQ/README.md

 To view your metrics, you will need to use the Electron app built in this repo.
 Follow these instructions.

-1. Clone this repo (`git clone XXX`) and cd into it (`cd kafkaq`).
+1. Clone this repo (`git clone https://github.com/oslabs-beta/kafkaQ.git`) and cd into it (`cd kafkaq`).
-2. Start our server with `npm run app-server CHANGE THIS****`.
+2. Start the application with `npm run electron-app`.
 This allows kafkaQ to send its metrics to our Electron UI.
-3. Finally, open the Electron app with `yarn start`.

-** steps 2 and 3 should be combined into 1 command for the users.
-** also figure out if they should use npm or yarn please

 You're all set!
 You should be able to track analytics as data moves through your Kafka application, and make vital decisions about scaling your distributed system.